codefresh-io/docs.codefresh.io/_docs/gitops-integrations/gerrit-integration.md

 By integrating Gerrit with Codefresh GitOps, when you set up your [Hosted GitOps Runtime]({{site.baseurl}}/docs/installation/gitops/hosted-runtime/), you can:
 * Select Gerrit as your Git provider
-* Connect an external clusters
+* Connect an external cluster to the Runtime
-* Create Git Sources
+* Create Git Sources for the Runtime

 You can then [create]({{site.baseurl}}/docs/deployments/gitops/create-application/) and manage GitOps applications in the Gerrit Git repo.